hhuziuk/bonORM/README.md

 ## Migrations
 You can also use the migration generator and additional tools to install and roll back migrations.
+You have two methods in migration file:
+`up`defines the changes that should be applied to the database schema when migrating up and `down` to revert the changes made by the `up` function.
 To generate migrations, you need to add a few lines of code to the `"scripts"` area of the `package.json` file:
 ```json
 "scripts": {